dieterich-lab/ImmunOMICS/README.md

 docker image push aminale/immun2sev:firstpush
 ```

 1- A pre-compiled Docker image without snakemake pipeline is housed on the DockerHub 'aminale/test:firstpush'.
-You can download and use the Docker image and run using the cloned reposotory as follow:
+You can download and use the Docker image and run using the cloned repository as follow:

 ```bash
 # download the Docker image